h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Blende mode

-      *tekst*
+      *With blende mode you have different options to mix colors, an extra color on top of the basic color that is given from the start page.*

     - Opacity

-      *tekst*
+      *The higher the number, the darker the color.*

     - Color

+      *Decide here which color you want to use.
+You can enter a webcolor code via a # number.
+You can use the colors range or choose "custom color" for HSB or RGB colors.*

+    - Keyframes

       *tekst*

   5.2.2.12 Gamma correction

   *This is a non-linear function to correct the light intensity, luminance or brightness of a color.
-The amount of gamma correction not only changes the brightness but also the ratio of red-green-blue.
-See chapter 4.3.4 for more information.*
+The amount of gamma correction not only changes the brightness but also the ratio of red-green-blue.*

   - Properties